Berupor/Nova16/programs/lib/README.md

-# Nova8 Library
+# Nova16 Library

-This folder contains reusable low-level subroutines written in `v8asm`.
+This folder contains reusable low-level subroutines written in Nova16 assembly (`.nova`).

 These are small, self-contained routines that can be *included* and *called* from any program, similar to how standard libraries work in real operating systems.

 > Think of this like the `.text` section in a real binary that contains helper functions such as `memcpy`, `strlen`, or `malloc`.
-> Just like `libc` provides common utilities in Linux, this `lib/` folder is your standard library for Nova8.
+> Just like `libc` provides common utilities in Linux, this `lib/` folder is your standard library for Nova16.

 ## Structure